dhoyle/splicedocs-jekyll/pages/SQLReference/Statements/DropTable.md

 table-Name
 {: .paramName}

-The name of the schema that you want to drop from your database.
+The name of the table that you want to drop from your database.
 {: .paramDefnFirst}

 </div>